arnaudbos/i-rant/content/loom-part-2-blocking.md

 I'm trying to do half as good in this series, so I strongly suggest that you take a look at it and read _at least_ the first 3 parts of the article: _"Our Little Service"_, _"Little’s Law"_ and _"What Dominates the Capacity"_.

-It explains that the number of connections our services can handle when executing blocking code is not limited by the number of network connections our OS can keep open, but by the number of threads we create.
+It explains that the number of connections our services can handle, when executing blocking code, is not limited by the number of network connections our OS can keep open, but by the number of threads we create.
 Each kernel thread stack takes memory space and thread scheduling (context switches explained above) wastes CPU cycles, induce CPU cache misses and adds latency to requests.